rom1504/img2dataset/examples/distributed_img2dataset_tutorial.md

 ### Running img2dataset on it

 Once your spark cluster is setup, you're ready to start img2dataset in distributed mode.
-Make sure to open your spark UI, at http://localhost:8080 (or the ip where the master node is running)
+Make sure to open your spark UI, at http://master_node:8080

 Save this script to download.py.

 Then run ./img2dataset.pex download.py

+Replace master_node by the master node ip.

 ```python
 from img2dataset import download